itsananderson/itsananderson.github.io/source/_posts/2015-03-27-obvious-code.markdown

 e.g. `(false || 0) === 0` and `(0 || false) === false` and `(foo || "") === ""` (assuming foo is "falsey")

-Many JavaScript developers use this behavior as a shortcut for settings default values, because `null` and `undefined` are falsey.
+Many JavaScript developers use this behavior as a shortcut for setting default values, because `null` and `undefined` are falsey.